opendatahub-io/caikit-nlp-client/README.md

 ### Self-signed certificates

-To use a self signed certificate, assuming we have a certificate authority cert `ca.pem`
+To use a self-signed certificate, assuming we have a certificate authority cert `ca.pem`

 ```python
 http_client = HttpClient(f"https://{host}:{http_port}", ca_cert_path="ca.pem")